IanFinlayson/exploring-cs/chapter01.md

 when you send an email, the text that you write must be stored inside the computer as well.
 But, like everything else, this is done with numbers.
 The letters and punctuation symbols have specific numbers assigned to them.
-For instance when you type an \'A\', the computer stores a 65.
+For instance when you type an 'A', the computer stores a 65.
 When you type a period, the computer stores a 46.
 When you type a space, the computer stores a 32[^4].

-Of course, the way that computers store numbers is in *binary*, which means they only use 1\'s and 0\'s.
+Of course, the way that computers store numbers is in *binary*, which means they only use 1's and 0's.
 We will not talk about how to convert back and forth between binary and decimal numbers.
 Just know that any number can be stored in either binary or decimal, and they mean the same thing.
 Even images and sounds are stored inside a computer as numbers.